 You can check the focus by magnifying display by approx. 5× or 10×.
-Magnified view is not possible with [:+Tracking].
+Magnified view is not possible with [::+Tracking].

-- Magnification is centered on the AF point for [Spot AF], [1-point AF], [Expand AF area ("-"")], and [Expand AF area: Around] and is centered on the Zone AF frame for [Zone AF]. - Autofocusing is performed with magnified display if you press the shutter button halfway when set to [1-point AF], and [Spot AF].
-When set to other AF methods, autofocusing is performed after restoring normal display. - With Servo AF, if you press the shutter button halfway in the magnified view, the camera will return to the normal view for focusing. - If focusing is difficult in the magnified view, return to the normal view and perform AF. - If you perform AF in the normal view and then use the magnified view, accurate focus may not be achieved. - AF speed differs between normal view and magnified view. - Continuous AF and Movie Servo AF are not available when display is magnified. - With the magnified view, achieving focus becomes more difficult due to camera shake.
+- Autofocusing is performed with magnified display if you press the shutter button halfway when set to [1-point AF], and [Spot AF].
+When set to other AF methods, autofocusing is performed after restoring normal display. - With Servo AF, if you press the shutter button halfway in the magnified view, the camera will return to the normal view for focusing.

+- If focusing is difficult in the magnified view, return to the normal view and perform AF. - If you perform AF in the normal view and then use the magnified view, accurate focus may not be achieved. - AF speed differs between normal view and magnified view. - Continuous AF and Movie Servo AF are not available when display is magnified. - With the magnified view, achieving focus becomes more difficult due to camera shake.
 Using a tripod is recommended.